 Cons of Joining a Real Estate Team

-1. You aren't in control of your branding
+1. You have less control of your branding

 For the creative and marketing minded agent, teams can often be a bit restrictive.
 You won't have individual control of you own branding and will only be able to market yourself under the team name and logo.